 A pressure test entails numerous critical stages to ensure accurate results and the safety of all concerned.
 A general summary of the technique is provided below :

-Filling the System (for hydrostatic tests): A hydrostatic test involves filling the system with water, which serves as the test medium.
-Pneumatic testing can be performed with air or gas, however these tests necessitate extra precautions due to the higher danger of energy release in the event of failure.
+A hydrostatic test involves filling the system with water, which serves as the test medium.
+Perform pneumatic testing with air or gas, but take extra precautions due to the higher risk of energy release if a failure occurs.

 What Are The Two Types of Pressure Testing?